Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 > Whether to close volumes possibly opened by clients when they're removed from the configuration and the configuration is reloaded.

-dircachesize = *number* **(G)**

-> Maximum possible entries in the directory cache.
-The cache stores directories and files.
-It is used to cache the full path to directories and CNIDs which considerably speeds up directory enumeration.
->
-> Default size is 8192, maximum size is 131072.
-Given value is rounded up to nearest power of 2.
-Each entry takes about 100 bytes, which is not much, but remember that every afpd child process for every connected user has its cache.

 extmap file = *path* **(G)**